4km3/hms/docs/day2/Containers_Platform/slides/Containers_Platform.md

 - Every service is independent in terms of deployment or scale.
 - Definition by standard docker-compose.yml and rancher-compose.yml.
 - External services could be added.
-- Built in LoadBalancers (haproxy).
+- Built in LoadBalancers (haproxy) on layer 4 or on layer 7.
-- LoadBalancer could work on layer 4 or on layer 7.
+- Every service add a dns entry like <service>.<stack>.rancher.internal

 ---